 - Your junk mail folder if your email client has one

-To ensure you receive future emails from 32auctions, please add firstname.lastname@example.org to your address book.
-This helps prevent our emails from getting flagged as spam or junk.
+To be sure you receive future emails, please add email@example.com to your address book, so that emails from our system do not go to spam or junk.

-If you still cannot locate the confirmation email, you may want to create an account with a different email address.
+If you still cannot locate the account approval email, you may want to create an account with a different email address.
 Our system sends all notifications (bid confirmations, outbid notices, etc) via email.
-Therefore, it's important to use an email address which can receive emails from us.
+Therefore, it's important to use an email address which can receive emails from 32auctions.

 Yes you can!
 Thanks to all the requests for this feature, we have added it to the system.
 You can learn more about the Transition To Live Event feature on the Pricing page.